Mahmoud Ahmadinejad: Foreign relations

 During Ahmadinejad's tenure as President of Iran the foreign policy of the country took a different approach from the previous administration.
 Relations with developed countries generally soured while relations with less-developed countries, including those in Africa and Latin America, rose.
 In light of the calls for sanctions on Iran for its nuclear weapons programme, Ahmadinejad and his foreign minister, Manouchehr Mottaki, traveled extensively throughout the two regions, as well as hosted other leaders.
 Relations with the ALBA states, and Venezuela, Bolivia, and Ecuador, in particular, were most strengthened.
 Relations with America during the Bush administration and Israel deteriorated further.

 Ahmadinejad is an outspoken critic of the Western world and is often criticized for his hostility towards the United States, Israel, the United Kingdom and other Western nations.

 Israel

-Ahmadinejad abides by Iran's long-standing policy of refusing to recognize Israel as a legitimate state, and wants the Jewish people who immigrated to Israel to return to their "fatherlands" (translated).
+Ahmadinejad abides by Iran's long-standing policy of refusing to recognize Israel as a legitimate state, and wants the Jewish people who immigrated to Israel to return to their "fatherlands".